Free Preparedness Training - Become an Irvington NET member this spring!

 Making a Plan & Building Your Kit

-Video series from Portland Bureau of Emergency Management (PBEM):
+- Watch this video series from Portland Bureau of Emergency Management (PBEM)

 Map Your Neighborhood

 The best thing you can do is educate yourself and your neighbors & work together to build a preparedness plan.
-More info and resources can be found here:
+Read about the program & get started mapping your neighborhood.

 The Irvington Community Association conducts workshops periodically to help people get started organizing their blocks.
 If you'd like to receive information about the next event, please fill out this form.